 Pre Tax Life Insurance

 Pre tax life insurance deductions do not comply with IRS guidelines.
 These contracts already have tax favored features.
 The death benefit is always paid in full to policyholder heirs without any IRS encumbrances.
-Plus life insurance policies that accumulate cash value grow free of any levies.
+Life insurance policies that accumulate cash value grow free of any levies.

 Pre Tax Advantages Vary by Income